prebid/Prebid.js/PR_REVIEW.md

 Documentation they're supposed to be following is https://docs.prebid.org/dev-docs/bidder-adaptor.html

 Follow steps above for general review process.
 In addition, please verify the following:
-- Verify the biddercode is valid:
+- Verify the biddercode and aliases are valid:
     - Lower case alphanumeric with the only special character allowed is underscore.
     - The bidder code should be unique for the first 6 characters
     - Reserved words that cannot be used as bidder names: all, context, data, general, prebid, and skadn